segmentio/segment-docs/src/connections/destinations/catalog/olark/index.md

 When you toggle on Olark in Segment, this is what happens:

-+ Our CDN is updated within 45 minutes.
-Then our snippet will start asynchronously loading Olark's loader0.js onto your page.
++ The Segment CDN updates in about 45 minutes, and starts asynchronously loading Olark's loader0.js onto your page.
 This means you should remove Olark's snippet from your page.
 + Olark's chat box will appear on your page, as configured in your [Olark account](http://www.olark.com/?r=qhl4tltg), and you can start chatting with visitors.

-Olark is only supported on the client side.
+Olark is only supported in device mode (on the client).

 - - -